 Living from the Bigger Self

-One of the most powerful realizations I had during this process was that I don’t have to fight against my exiles or push away the protectors.
+Importantly, I do not have to fight against my exiles or push away the protectors.
+This was one of the most powerful realizations of this process.
 The work is to hold these parts with compassion, to listen to them, and to allow them to relax as I step into my full, unguarded expression.

 The deeper, more expansive version of myself—the Self—is ready to show up, day by day, with confidence and clarity.
 And as I continue to heal and integrate these parts, I’m not just healing my past; I’m transforming the story I tell about my future.